IgnoredAmbience/yahoo-group-archiver/README.md

 What to archive:
   By default, all the below.

+  -e, --email           Only archive html and raw email and attachments (from email)
+                        through the messages API
-  -e, --email           Only archive email and attachments (from email) -at, --attachments    Only archive attachments (from attachments list) -f, --files           Only archive files
+  -at, --attachments    Only archive attachments (from attachments list) -f, --files           Only archive files
   -i, --photos          Only archive photo galleries